Kentico/xperience-listing-widget/README.md

         }
         ```

-See examples of the transformations in *DancingGoatCore/Components/Widgets/ListingWidget/Transformations*.
+Repeat the process for all page types that you wish to support in the Listing widget.

+For examples of transformations, see this repository's [DancingGoatCore/Components/Widgets/ListingWidget/Transformations](https://github.com/Kentico/xperience-listing-widget/tree/master/DancingGoatCore/Components/Widgets/ListingWidget/Transformations) folder.

 ## Questions & Support

-See the [Kentico home repository](https://github.com/Kentico/Home/blob/master/README.md) for more information about the product(s) and general advice on submitting questions.
+See the [Kentico home repository](https://github.com/Kentico/Home/blob/master/README.md) for more information about the products and general advice on submitting questions.